pauls1024/educational/MinecraftLightsAndSensors/MinecraftLightsAndSensors.md

 1. y represents vertical position of the player so we use y-1 to find the block one place beneath the player.
 The type of block is returned from `mc.getBlock`
 1. Finally we check if that block is redstone ore.
 If it is then turn the `led.on()`.
 Otherwise, turn the `led.off()`

+### Challenge:

+1. Change the code to turn the light on and off with the `led.toggle()`.
+Is it any better than the previous code?
+Think about whether any lines of code were reduce or whether it makes the code more understandable?
+1. Read about the [Minecraft API](http://www.stuffaboutcode.com/p/minecraft-api-reference.html) and change the block type from Redstone Ore to something else.
+Remember to save and run your code again after any updates!

 ## Let's add a switch

 So far we've looked at using software to control the physical world.
-Let's look at how we can use a switch to modify behavior within the minecraft world.
+Let's look at how we can use a switch to modify behavior within the Minecraft world.

 ### Exercise 4